-In Kansas there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.
+In Kansas, there are no state regulations that require a server or bartender to be licensed in order to sell or serve alcohol.

 It is important to keep in mind though that some employers will require bartenders to complete such courses regardless of state or city laws.

-- Have 2 or more furnishing of alcohol to minor violations in the past 5 years
+- two or more convictions for the furnishing of alcohol to a minor within the past five years

 Other Requirements That May Be Helpful: